jmduke/site/posts/post/breakneck.md

 rating: 2
 ---

 I, like so many other people in the Tyler Cowen / Stripe Press extended universe, have deeply enjoyed Dan Wang's annual letters over the past years.
-And I was delighted to see that he returned to writing in the form of a long form book, largely about the same subject.
+And I was delighted to see that he returned to writing in the form of a long-form book, largely about the same subject.
 In writing my thoughts on this book, I returned to some of his earliest letters, which I found had aged like wine: I cannot recommend enough carving out an afternoon to read them.

 Dan has this very specific and lovely blend of impressionism punctuated by hyper-specificity that I find really delightful: it is almost a kind of autofiction, the way he takes you by the hand and guides you through what he’s seen and how he thinks about it.
 You come away from his writing with the sense of having caught up with a very well-traveled friend from years ago.

 ---

-Breakneck is a book about the United States and China, with a very specific thesis about the difference between the two countries that is repeated ad nauseam in the off chance that you've forgotten every ten pages or so.
+Breakneck is a book about the United States and China, with a very specific thesis about the difference between the two countries that is repeated ad nauseam on the off chance that you've forgotten every ten pages or so.
 The thesis is thus:

 > China is an engineering state, building big at breakneck speed, in contrast to the United States’ lawyerly society, blocking everything it can, good and bad.